Top 5 Best Countries in Europe to Be Self Employed

 Taking the plunge and becoming self-employed in your own country is daunting enough, but considering taking your entrepreneurial skills abroad is a brave move.
 However, it is one that can prove very fruitful.
 A number of European countries have perks that can help create a fantastic life for self-employed expats.
 Not only that, but remaining in Europe means you are just in touching distance of the UK, if you are a British expat.

 The five countries below have some of the best opportunities and tax rates for those who are considering taking the plunge and working for themselves in a foreign country.
+Don’t forget to invest in international health insurance for when you jet off overseas or take a look at our other expat insurance products, such as cashless health insurance.

 The tiny Balkan nation of Montenegro may have the slowest internet speeds in the whole of Europe, but for self-employed expats, there are some undeniable perks.
 Although somewhat an isolated country, it is geographically well positioned.
 Flights to London, Italy, Germany or Turkey are under two hours, ideal for nomads who hop around Europe for meetings.